myscale/MyScaleDB/README.md

 * Millisecond search on billion vectors
 * Highly reliable & linearly scalable
 * Hybrid search & complex SQL vector queries
-* Support disk-based vector index for high data density*
+* Support disk-based vector index for high data density.[^1]

 See our [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
+See our [open-source benchmark](https://myscale.github.io/benchmark/) for comparison with other vector database products.

 ## Creating a MyScaleDB Instance